LedFx/LedFx/docs/quickstart.rst

 Device Configuration
 ====================
 Once you have LedFx running, it's time to add some devices!
-After you have set up a device with appropriate firmware for integration with LedFx, navigate to the 'Device Management' page and click the '+' sign at the bottom right of the web page.
+After you have set up a device with appropriate firmware for integration with LedFx, navigate to the 'Device Management' page and click the "Add Device" button at the lower right of the web page.
 Add the device using the following configuration based on your firmware:

     * `ESPixelStick <https://github.com/forkineye/ESPixelStick>`_